X-10 Graphite Reactor: Construction

-Although the design of the reactor was not yet complete, DuPont began construction of the plutonium semiworks on February 2, 1943, on an isolated 112 acre site in the Bethel Valley about 10 mi southwest of Oak Ridge officially known as the X-10 area.
+Although the design of the reactor was not yet complete, DuPont began construction of the plutonium semiworks on February 2, 1943, on an isolated 112 acre site in Bethel Valley about 10 mi southwest of Oak Ridge, officially known as the X-10 area.
 The site included research laboratories, a chemical separation plant, a waste storage area, a training facility for Hanford staff, and administrative and support facilities that included a laundry, cafeteria, first aid center, and fire station.
 Because of the subsequent decision to construct water-cooled reactors at Hanford, only the chemical separation plant operated as a true pilot.
-The semiworks eventually became known as the Clinton Laboratories, and was operated by the University of Chicago as part of the Metallurgical Project.
+The semiworks eventually became known as the Clinton Laboratories and was operated by the University of Chicago as part of the Metallurgical Project.

 Construction work on the reactor had to wait until DuPont had completed the design.
 Excavation commenced on April 27, 1943.
 A large pocket of soft clay was soon discovered, necessitating additional foundations.
 Further delays occurred due to wartime difficulties in procuring building materials.
 There was an acute shortage of both common and skilled labor; the contractor had only three-quarters of the required workforce, and there was high turnover and absenteeism, mainly the result of poor accommodations and difficulties in commuting.
 The township of Oak Ridge was still under construction, and barracks were built to house workers.
 Special arrangements with individual workers increased their morale and reduced turnover.
-Finally, there was unusually heavy rainfall, with 9.3 in falling in July 1943, more than twice the average of 4.3 in.
+Furthermore, there was unusually heavy rainfall, with 9.3 in falling in July 1943, more than twice the average of 4.3 in.